Have you ever experienced the frustration of incurring unnecessary expenses due to missed renewal deadlines?

 Our customers often ask, "How to manage SaaS contracts?"

 The first thing we say to them is to get rid of their spreadsheets, as SaaS contracts hold sensitive business data prone to getting lost.
 Also, spreadsheets can’t send renewal reminders.
+Here's a customer success story from Oyster HR, showing how they got rid of spreadsheets.

 The second thing we say to them is to use a SaaS management platform like CloudEagle to centralize their contracts and automate renewal reminders.